Home > Careers in Health

 Careers in Health

-Across Aotearoa New Zealand, you’ll find a dedicated range of both clinical health professionals and support roles.
+Across New Zealand - Aotearoa, you'll find a dedicated range of both clinical health professionals and support roles.
 We're all working to ensure the delivery of a service truly close to the hearts of New Zealanders, their whānau (family) and our communities.
 Wherever you are in your career journey, we have a role for you.

 Please beware of recruitment scams.
 Health New Zealand's recruitment processes do not ask candidates for money at any stage.